IceRaptor/HumanResources/README.md

   * Fighting against their faction has a slight reduction
   * Fighting against a faction they hate has a improvement.
 Decays over time?
   * Pilot losses impact their loyalty
+  * Staying on the bench hurts as well; not deploying reduces loyalty and deploying increases it
   * Company reputation; go with options that make you hated and it becomes harder to hire
   * After AAR report, will complain if you work against their faction
   * Poaching - sometimes they will want to break a contract (for more pay) and you have to decide what to do